Best daily deals

 How’s the connection strength of the JBL Xtreme 2?

 The JBL Xtreme 2 is rocking Bluetooth 4.2 with just the default SBC codec, so you won’t find any high-quality codec compatibility here.
-So while Bluetooth range was fairly average at around 30 feet and rarely stuttered or skipped within that distance, you won’t be able to take advantage of what aptX or AAC has to offer.
+So while Bluetooth range was fairly average at around 30 feet and rarely stuttered or skipped within that distance, you won’t be able to take advantage of what aptX or AAC offers.
 And that includes the low latency aspect when watching videos so you can expect some slight delay if you’re using this as the speaker for your YouTube videos.

 Pictured are the playback buttons on top of the JBL Xtreme 2 speaker on a wooden stool with books.